thevishalchothe/jdbc-database-management-system/README.md

-# JDBC-Database-Management-Systems
+# JDBC-Database-Management-Systems 📡

-JDBC-Database-Management-Systems" is a collection of projects demonstrating JDBC operations in Java.
-It includes Student Management using Statement Interface, Product Management with CallableStatement, and Book Management using PreparedStatement, showcasing various approaches for interacting with databases securely and efficiently.
+**JDBC-Database-Management-Systems** is a collection of projects demonstrating JDBC operations in Java.
+It includes:

+- **Student Management** using the `Statement` Interface.
+- **Book Management** using `PreparedStatement`.
+- **Product Management** with `CallableStatement`.

+These projects showcase various approaches for interacting with databases securely and efficiently.